locomotivemtl/charcoal-app/README.md

 - [_phpDocumentor_](http://phpdoc.org/) comments.
 - Read the [phpcs.xml](phpcs.xml) file for all the details on code style.

-> Coding style validation / enforcement can be performed with `grunt phpcs`.
-An auto-fixer is also available with `grunt phpcbf`.
+> Coding style validation / enforcement can be performed with `composer phpcs`.
+An auto-fixer is also available with `composer phpcbf`.

 ## Authors